 - Next: transparency — the quality that allows you to hear deep into the soundfield, showing you the space and air around all the players.

 - Then: presence and immediacy.
-The musicians aren’t “back there” somewhere, way behind the speakers.
-They’re front and center where any recording engineer worth his salt — Fred Plaut and Robert Waller in this case — would have put them.
+The piano isn’t “back there” somewhere, lost in the mix.
+It’s front and center where any recording engineer worth his salt — the inestimable Fred Plaut in this case — would put it.

 - Extend the top and bottom and voila, you have The Real Thing — an honest to goodness Hot Stamper.